tburrows13/SpidertronEngineer/README.md

 Other Info
 -----

+- If it crashes after changing mod settings or disabling the mod, then load your save in a version that works and enter a vehicle (so that no Spidertron Engineers are visible).
+You can then safely change the configuration whilst in a vehicle.
+This is the result of a base game bug that will be fixed in 1.1
 - Supports multiplayer, including different forces/factions
 - Can be added or removed from existing saves at any time (but items and equipment stored in the Spidertron Engineer will be lost!)
 - The whole Spidertron Engineer can fit inside trains and carriages (just press *Enter* next to one)